 Mosnateries and Gompas

-Ghami monstrous, Nyiphuk Monastery, Ghiling monasteries, Chooser Cave, Luri Cave, Lo-Gear monastery, Tsaraga monastery are some of the well-known monasteries of the region.
+Ghami monstrous, Nyiphuk Monastery, Ghiling Monasteries, Chooser Cave, Luri Cave, Lo-Gear Monastery, and Tsaraga Monastery are some of the well-known monasteries of the region.

 Follow the historic salt trade route

 The journey to Upper Mustang follows an ancient trading route between traders in Tibet and India.
 You will follow the route that dates back to the 13th century, where you will see many Buddhist shrines, monasteries, prayer flags, and many other monuments along the roads.

 Frequently Asked Questions about Upper Mustang Trek

 Is Upper Mustang Trek Difficult?

 One of the most asked questions is, How difficult is Upper Mustang Trek? well, trekking to the remoteness of the country, there come many challenges and obstacles, so the Upper Mustang trek is categorized as a difficult trek, trekking in the Himalayan means you not only have to walk but also fight at high altitudes so Upper Mustang comes under moderate to difficulty.

 During the journey, you just need to cross an altitude of 4000 meters.
 If you are fit, then trekking here is a bit challenging but not tiring.
 Upper Mustang is an easy trekking trail, here you don't need to have any special skill, other than the ability to walk.

 How many hours per day do you need to walk for Upper Mustang Trek?